-During the three months ended March 31, 2020 in connection with stock based compensation based upon the terms of employment agreements with its employees and compensation agreements with the Company's independent board members, the Company charged to operations the aggregate total amount of \$12,500 for the vesting of a total of 24,258 shares of common stock issuable to two of its independent board members.
-The Company also recognized non-cash compensation in the amount of \$34,120 during the three months ended March 31, 2020 in connection with stock options issuable to management and board members.
+During the six months ended June 30, 2020 in connection with stock based compensation based upon the terms of employment agreements with its employees and compensation agreements with the Company's independent board members, the Company charged to operations the amount of \$35,000 for the vesting of a total of 69,928 shares of common stock issuable to two of its independent board members, and \$90,238 for the vesting of a total of 231,756 shares of common stock issuable to two of its executive officers.
+The Company also recognized non-cash compensation in the amount of \$76,450 during the six months ended June 30, 2020 in connection with stock options issuable to management and board members.